direktiv/direktiv.github.io/docs/examples/md-translation.md

 Today we will be creating a workflow that takes a string of markdown and convert it to Spanish and German.
 It will showcase how to use a foreach state to run the workflow.

-We will need the 'google-translator' to convert what is being passed to a different language.
+First we will need the 'google-translator' container to convert what is being passed to a different language.

 ```yaml
 id: translate-md